OfficeDev/open-xml-docs/docs/presentation/how-to-move-a-paragraph-from-one-presentation-to-another.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Move a paragraph from one presentation to another (Open XML SDK)
+# Move a paragraph from one presentation to another

 This topic shows how to use the classes in the Open XML SDK for Office to move a paragraph from one presentation to another presentation